 - Eighty hours of writing over 30 days would mean spending an average of 2.6 hours of writing per day.
-This is a lot and is a very optimistic target unless you’re on a dedicated writing retreat.
+This is a lot when you have other commitments.

-- Based on the amount of time you have available to write each day, adjust the length of your first draft until you have a word count you can achieve – you can always expand during subsequent drafts.
+- Based on the amount of time you have available to write each day, adjust the length of your first draft until you have a word count you can achieve.
+You can always expand during subsequent drafts.
 Or write your first draft as a brief, novella version.

-Tip 2: Set a realistic target word count for each day and schedule each writing session
+2: Set a realistic daily word count target

 You might say to yourself ‘I can write for an hour each day, easily.’
-The truth is that surprises, last minute obligations and life in general can hijack your precious writing sessions.
-Set a realistic daily word count target from the outset.
+The truth is that surprises, last minute obligations and life in general can hijack your writing time.
 For every hour of free time you have, bank on getting half an hour of that to write.

-- Cut down time taken up by other tasks (make simpler, quicker meals, for example, and watch less TV – it’s only temporary)
+- Cut down time taken up by other tasks: Make simpler, quicker meals, for example, and watch less TV – it’s only a temporary sacrifice)

-Once you know exactly which hours you have free, block them out in a calendar in a colour that separates them clearly from other events and obligations.
+Once you know exactly which hours you have free, block them out in a calendar.
+Use a colour that separates them clearly from other events and obligations.
 Draw an ‘X’ through each day once you’ve reached your word target.
 The satisfaction of this action (the sense of completion) will keep you motivated to continue.

-Tip 3: Allocate time within each writing session to separate parts of the process
+3: Reserve time for each part of the writing process

-The different elements of writing a novel require different types of problem-solving and combinations of left- and right-brain processes.
-Sketching characters and inventing breathtaking fictional settings is more imagination-dependent, while editing is a somewhat more rational (though still creative) process.
+The different parts of writing a novel require different types of problem-solving.
+Sketching characters, for example, is more imagination-dependent, while editing is a somewhat more rational (though still creative) process.
 [You can create full character profiles in preparation using the step-by-step prompts in Now Novel’s story dashboard.]

-If you’re wondering how to write a book in 30 days, being structured is key.
-This includes dividing up each writing session for optimal productivity.
 If, for example, you prefer writing dialogue to introducing scenes and settings, leave your favourite part of the storytelling process for the end of each session.
-This makes your favourite part a mini-reward that you work towards every time you sit down to write.
+This makes your favourite part a reward that you work towards every time you sit down to write.

 - Scheduling short breaks as micro rewards for reaching small targets such as completing scenes

-Tip 5: Make it a game so you don’t place yourself under excessive pressure
+5: Make it a game to avoid unnecessary pressure

-- Enlist a friend to join in the challenge: You can have your own NaNoWriMo any time of year.
-No need to wait for November
+- Enlist a friend to join in the challenge: You can have your own NaNoWriMo any time of year

-- Create engaging prompts for yourself before writing sessions: Instead of saying ‘In this scene, the villain will discover a secret that sets him back’, tell yourself ‘Imagine a villain has just been informed of a development that ruins his plans.
+- Create engaging prompts for yourself: Instead of saying ‘In this scene, the villain will discover a secret that sets him back’, tell yourself ‘Imagine a villain has just been informed of a development that ruins his plans.
 What does he discover?
 How does he react?
 Write 500 words’

 Try to write as freely as possible to maximize your speed:

 The quote ‘Write drunk; edit sober’ is often attributed to Ernest Hemingway, though it’s not clear whether Hemingway actually said this.
-Regardless of authorship, the quote does say something true about writing.
-It’s not that you should write drunk literally (unless you want to write an incomprehensible mess).
-But drunks have freed words and movements.
+Regardless of who said it, the quote does say something true about writing.
+It’s not that you should write drunk literally.
+But you should give yourself the freedom to write with that same uncontrolled giddiness.
+Before you get to editing.

-A big part of how to write a novel in 30 days is letting your controlling side take a back seat.
+A big part of how to write a novel in 30 days is letting go of complete control.
 Let the sober editor in you control when the time comes for that.
-The writing part should involve as little critical interference as possible if you want to draft fast.
+The writing part should involve as little critical interference as possible, if you want to draft fast.

 Some ways to ‘write drunk’:

-- Make the font colour of your word processor match the background so that everything you type is invisible.
-Only change the font colour back when you reach your target word count.
+- Make the font colour of your word processor match the background.
+Only highlight and change the font colour back when you reach your target word count.
 This will prevent you from focusing too much on what you’ve just said as you can’t edit until you reach a point of pause.

 - Give yourself licence to be bad.
 Write terribly.
 Use clichés at every turn.
-Do this with the understanding that once you have the full draft and you’ve met your targets, you can go through your book sober, with a fine comb, polishing the text.
+Do this with the understanding that once you have the full draft and you’ve met your targets, you can go through and fix whatever you like.

 - Leap in anywhere: Just because your novel tells a linear story doesn’t mean you have to be linear in your approach.
-If you’ve written the start of a scene, skip to the ending if you have an idea where it will go and worry about the middle later.
-Writing with this kind of freedom can be liberating and can speed you up.
+If you’ve written the start of a scene, skip to the ending if you have an idea where it will go.
+Put in simple notes for whatever you’ll add later.

 On the subject of speeding up, use shorthand in places to keep up your momentum:

-Who’s to say that a first draft has to be complete and fully sketched in when you’re writing to extreme time constraints?
 If you’re trying to write a novel in 30 days, you’ll likely only have time to fill in essential details of character, setting and the most important events of a scene.
-If your characters go sailing and wind up stranded on an island, worry about the exact details of how they get to shore or what the coast looks like later.
 To keep going at all costs:

-- Fill in names of characters, places and other nouns with generic words and agonise over the right choice later (e.g. ‘[Character Y: Add character name meaning stubborn/headstrong here]’)
+- Fill in names of characters, places and other nouns with generic words and agonize over the right choice later (e.g. ‘[Character Y: Add character name meaning stubborn/headstrong here]’)

-- Leave connecting sequences reduced to their basic elements.
-Instead of describing in detail how the party escapes the collapsing building, write ‘[Party manages to escape collapsing building; minus characters X and Y]
+- Reduce connecting sequences to basic elements.
+Instead of describing in detail how the party escapes the collapsing building, write ‘[Party manages to escape collapsing building; minus characters X and Y’]